Shine Lawyers welcomes the release of the National Dust Disease Taskforce

 Shine Lawyers' Dust Disease team welcomes the release of the National Dust Disease Taskforce's final report to the federal government, which contains recommendations to eliminate the hazard of silica dust in engineered stone workshops.

-"For years, we've been calling for a licensing scheme to ensure the cutting of engineered stone is restricted to businesses that can demonstrate compliance with rigourous workplace health and safety regulations,” says National Litigation Specialist Roger Singh.
+"For years, we've been calling for a licensing scheme to ensure the cutting of the engineered stone is restricted to businesses that can demonstrate compliance with rigorous workplace health and safety regulations,” says National Litigation Specialist Roger Singh.

 "Engineered stone contains significant levels of silica, a highly toxic substance that can cause lung damage in the form of silicosis and progressive massive fibrosis.

 "We have also linked exposure to silica dust with numerous autoimmune diseases like lupus, scleroderma, and Rheumatoid arthritis.

 "Just like asbestos, silica has cut short too many lives and has destroyed too many families.